2. Work out your gain

 - estate agents’ and solicitors’ fees

-- costs of improvement works, eg for an extension (normal maintenance costs don’t count, eg for decorating)
+- costs of improvement works, for example for an extension (normal maintenance costs, such as decorating, don’t count)

 You may get tax relief if the property was: